The-Software-Gorilla/tdd-by-example/java/ch17-03-decimal/README.md

 | Total transaction amount                  |     $1035.00 |   R18,257.40 |

 ### CurrencyTransaction Class
 With TDD, you start with the end in mind.
-I wrote a test in new class called CurrencyTransactionTest.
+I wrote a test in the new class called CurrencyTransactionTest.

 Here's the process I followed:
 1. Create Bank object instantiated @BeforeAll tests.